Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/10/open-space-for-university-district.md

 It presents the planning stages since the master plan was first adopted in 2005, and shows how the university district will develop in the future.
 Visitors can also learn about the role that site-related design plans and the urban space concept play in the further development of the university district area.

 Examples of the collaboration between University Hospital Zurich, the University of Zurich and ETH Zurich in teaching, research and public relations are presented, with structural infrastructure explained as a key success factor.
 Two touchscreens show videos from the research collaboration and invite visitors to take a drone flight over the university district.

+Info booth about Zurich’s central university district in the former anatomy building, opening hours: weekdays from 8 a.m. to 6 p.m.

+The cantonal design plans, documents on the HGZZ urban space concept and other basic information are available on the website www.hgzz.zh.ch